College Green, Dublin: History and layout

 Trinity College was founded on the street's east side in 1592.
-The west front's facade was designed by Theodore Jacobsen and added in 1751.
+The west front's facade was designed by Theodore Jacobsen and added in 1751, funded partially by government duties on tobacco imported from slave plantations in the West Indies.
 Several public monuments stand in College Green, including a 19th-century statue facing the college of old Irish Parliament member Henry Grattan, designed by John Henry Foley.

+By the time Charles Brooking published his map of Dublin in 1728, College Green had developed from a rural thoroughfare and properties had been built on both sides of the street.

 A statue of King William III of England on horseback was constructed in the centre of College Green in 1701 by Grinling Gibbons.
 The statue was historically the site of celebrations marking the King's birthday on 4 November, with a procession through the city and a parade around the statue.
-These celebrations were recorded by Mary Delany, who wrote that the King was "idolized here almost to superstition."
-After the formation of the Orange Order in 1795 and the Rebellion of 1798, the statue was a centre for fervour on both sides.
+These celebrations during the age of the Whig single party state were recorded by Mary Delany, who wrote that the King was "idolized here almost to superstition."
+After the formation of the ultra-Whig Orange Order in 1795 and the Rebellion of 1798, the statue became a target for the fervour of both sides.
 The statue was routinely decorated with orange ribbons and lilies, with the railings painted orange, but it was also frequently defaced, painted with pitch and there was one attempt to remove the head.

+The engraving "Visit of the Prince and Princess of Wales to Ireland: The Royal Procession passing College-Green, Dublin" published in the 25 April 1868 issue of The Illustrated London News depicted a group of children who had climbed up to the pedestal of the statue of William III to get a better view.

-The statue also featured in James Joyce's story "The Dead".
+The statue is also featured in James Joyce's story "The Dead".
 The statue continued to be attacked and defaced numerous times through the 19th and 20th centuries, leading to many repairs.
 The annual parades and processions ceased in 1823.
 It was eventually taken down after 277 years when it was badly damaged in an explosion on 11 November 1928, Armistice Day, with the head having been stolen in 1929.
 The area was the temporary site of an air raid shelter during World War II.
-The fountain, by Edward Delaney, features four figures with trumpets which represent the four provinces of Ireland.

 In 1966, a statue of the poet and nationalist Thomas Davis was constructed in the centre of College Green, to mark the fiftieth anniversary of the Easter Rising.
-The design includes a fountain designed by Edward Delaney.
+The design includes a fountain designed by Edward Delaney, featuring four figures with trumpets which represent the four provinces of Ireland.